Tropical Black Bean and Pineapple Tostadas (Vegan)

 • Fresh cilantro

 • Pepitas.
-I like roasted and salted for maximum flavor.
+Choose roasted and salted for maximum flavor.

 • Coconut cream.
-This is the rich, white fat that floats to the top of a can of coconut milk, or you can now buy cans of straight coconut cream.
-Spoon it out of the can and give it a good stir until rich and creamy.
-If needed, add a dash of the clear coconut milk from the bottom of the can to thin it out.
-If you're not into coconut, substitute with your favorite creamy taco topping (e.g. crema, a yogurt sauce, etc).
+This is the rich, white fat that floats to the top of a can of coconut milk, or you can also buy cans of straight coconut cream.
+Spoon it out of the can and stir until rich and creamy.

 Closing Thoughts